As shutdown drags, Trump administration seeks to soften blow

 "We weren't trying to make it better.
 We were trying to emphasize the pain so it would be over," she said.
 "We wanted it to end.
 I'm not convinced the Trump administration does."

-The Trump administration earlier this week announced that the IRS will issue tax refunds during the shutdown, circumventing previous law barring the agency from distributing refunds until the Treasury Department is funded.
+The Trump administration earlier this week announced that the IRS will issue tax refunds during the shutdown, circumventing a 2011 decision barring the agency from distributing refunds until the Treasury Department is funded.
 The National Treasury Employees Union filed a lawsuit, arguing its workers are being unconstitutionally forced to return to work without pay.

 Some agencies are finding creative ways to fund services they want to restore.